 The measures vary in geographic scope: some are statewide and others encompass entire urbanized areas that cross state and MPO boundaries.
 As a result, development of the measures and targets involved extensive collaboration by NJTPA with other agencies.
-Coordination groups for the various measures include: the NJDOT Complete Team; a New Jersey air quality working group; a group of New Jersey, New York and Connecticut agencies involved in the New York-Newark urbanized area; and a similar group of agencies involved in the Philadelphia urbanized area.
+Coordination groups for the various measures include: the NJDOT Complete Team; a New Jersey air quality working group; a group of New Jersey, New York and Connecticut agencies involved in the New York-Newark urbanized area; and similar groups of agencies involved in the Philadelphia and Allentown-Bethlehem-Easton urbanized areaa.
 The NJTPA's coordination on the national performance measures and targets is documented in a series of written procedures.
 Each document covers a particular group of performance measures:

 The NJTPA recognizes that mandated federal measures only tell part of the story of transportation in its region.
 Therefore, NJTPA has developed regional performance measures (updated in October/November 2020) to supplement the required federal performance measures, particularly in the areas of: livability; natural environment and resiliency; freight and economy; infrastructure condition; and mobility, congestion, reliability, and systems operations.

 The NJTPA also performs detailed studies and computer simulations to better understand where and how people move throughout the region and estimate future travel demand.
 Outreach to residents, businesses and local elected and community officials helps ensure performance assessments reflect local preferences and needs.